Bachelor of Computer Science

 Course overview

-This course equips you with the knowledge and practical skills needed to design and develop innovative software solutions to address multifaceted information and technology problems faced by our community, business and industry.
+This course equips you with the knowledge and practical skills needed to design and develop innovative software solutions addressing multifaceted information and technology problems faced by our community, business and industry.
 Learn what it takes to create and integrate complex new computing technologies while exploring existing and emerging challenges.
 You will explore areas such as data analytics, machine learning, robotics, intelligent and autonomous systems, and telecommunications.

-Computer scientists are problem solvers and innovators and at Deakin, you will get a competitive edge in the job market.
+Computer scientists are problem solvers and innovators, and at Deakin, you will get a competitive edge in the job market.
 Gain hands-on experience with current technologies and training in fundamental concepts, models and methods.
 Extend your skills through a work placement and develop valuable professional networks.
 Professional accreditation by the Australian Computer Society (ACS) means your degree will be recognised around the world.

 Want to drive change through technology?

-Expand your skills with our industry-based learning opportunities, including a placement unit that gives you a minimum of 100 hours of hands-on experience Tackling the challenges of computer science in the field, you will gain practical expertise and develop valuable professional networks, ensuring you graduate job ready.
+Expand your skills with our industry-based learning opportunities, including a placement unit that gives you a minimum of 100 hours of hands-on experience.
+Tackling the challenges of computer science in the field, you will gain practical expertise and develop valuable professional networks, ensuring you graduate job-ready.

 You will have access to our brand-new specialised capstone project and inspiring co-working space to collaborate with your teammates.
 During the capstone unit, you will develop solutions to real-world problems from industry and learn agile project management methods, which are widely used across the sector.